 Whole-class polling after something difficult

-After a significant classroom challenge—in my room, that’s often our first Pop-Up Debate of the school year or our first test—I like to normalize struggle by asking my students a simple prompt: “If you felt at least 1 percent nervous during the preceding activity, please raise your hand.”
+After a significant classroom challenge — in my room, that’s often our first Pop-Up Debate of the school year or our first test — I like to normalize struggle by asking my students a simple prompt: “If you felt at least one percent nervous during the preceding activity, please raise your hand.”

-Every single time that I have done this after a whole-class speaking event like a pop-up debate, upwards of 70 percent of my students have raised their hands.
-This is a powerful moment for the Belonging belief, and I cement it with a remark such as, “Now class, look around you.
+Every single time that I've done this after a whole-class speaking event like a Pop-Up Debate, upwards of 70 percent of my students have raised their hands.
+This is a powerful moment for the Belonging belief, and I cement it with a remark such as, “Now, class, look around you.
 Look at all the hands in the air.
 I want you to remember this.
-Anxiety is often a deceitful thing—it makes you think that it’s only you who feels nervous.
-But look—look around you!
+Anxiety is often a deceitful thing — it makes you think it’s only you who feels nervous.
+But look — look around you!
 It’s not just you.
 When it comes to speaking in front of peers, it’s most folks.”

 Here I begin to smile.